ripobjc/ripobjc.github.io/en/_posts/2022-05-25-xcode-disable-implicitly-retain-self-warning.md

 ```
 {% endcomment %}

-This disable the warning.
-The 'self' will be retained anyway, at your own risk.
+Warnings disappears but the 'self' will stay retained.
+At your own risk.